Hyrule Warriors: Age of Calamity: Sales

 In the United Kingdom, the game placed sixth in physical sales during its launch week, selling nearly 324% more copies than Hyrule Warriors: Definitive Edition during the same timeframe in 2018.
 It also sold 173,215 physical copies within its first week of release in Japan, making it the second best-selling retail game of the week in the country.
 It was ultimately the 16th highest selling game in Japan for 2020.
 In the United States the game was the sixth best-selling game during its launch month.

 Four days after its release, Koei Tecmo revealed that the game has shipped over 3 million digital and physical copies worldwide, becoming the best-selling Warriors game of all time and outselling all previous games in the entire Warriors franchise including all Dynasty Warriors games and their spin-offs, Fire Emblem Warriors, and the previous Hyrule Warriors games.
 The game has shipped over 3.5 million copies by the end of 2020.
 As of April 2021, the game has sold over 3.7 million units.
 As of January 2022, the game has sold 4 million units worldwide, making it one of the best-selling Switch games.

 Legacy

 In January 2021, Impa, Master Kohga, and Terrako from Age of Calamity were added to the crossover fighting game Super Smash Bros.
 Ultimate as collectable Spirits.

 On April 2, 2025, Hyrule Warriors: Age of Imprisonment was announced exclusively for the Nintendo Switch 2.
 Similar to Age of Calamity, Age of Imprisonment is a prequel story detailing the events of the Imprisoning War, as depicted in The Legend of Zelda: Tears of the Kingdom (2023).
-The game was released on November 5, 2025.
+The game was released on November 6, 2025.

+During a September 2026 Nintendo Direct livestream, Nintendo announced Hyrule Warriors: Age of Calamity — Definitive Edition, an enhanced port for Nintendo Switch 2.
+The port, scheduled for release on February 25, 2027, will feature improved performance, able to display more enemies on screen at once at a higher framerate.
+It also includes all downloadable content, and adds a harder Calamity Mode difficulty setting.
+Existing Age of Calamity owners could purchase Definitive Edition at a discount and transfer their save data.